SuperZooper3/HTN-Backend-Challenge/README.md

 - `max_frequency` (int): The maximum frequency of the skill to be included in the response.
 Default is infinity (i.e. no maximum).
 - `min_average_rating` (int): The minimum average rating of the skill to be included in the response.
 Default is 0.
 - `max_average_rating` (int): The maximum average rating of the skill to be included in the response.
 Default is infinity (i.e. no maximum).
+- `keyword` (str): A keyword to filter the skills for if they contain the keyword in their name (case-insensitive).
+Default is no keyword constraint.

 #### Example Request